taijeronv/pmewargame/content/post/ngwargame/index.md

 4. When the turn is complete, the player issues new orders to their units.
 5. Repeat steps 1-4 until the umpire determines a winner.

-A "turn" consists of several phases.
+A "turn" consists of several phases and represents a variable amount of actual time anywhere from 5-15 minutes.
 Each phase has a pre-determined set of actions that can be performed, provided specific criteria are met.

-For example, to conduct direct fire, the firing unit must first spot the enemy unit and have a clear line of sight, the target unit must be in the range of one of the firing units weapon systems.
+>For example, to conduct direct fire, the firing unit must first spot the enemy unit and have an unblocked line of sight, the target unit must be in  range of one of the firing units weapon systems.
 If these criteria are met, then the direct fire takes place.

 The scenario is complete when the player manually ends it, or the umpire determines certain conditions have been met.

-For example, the umpire may determine the player has met the mission objectives.
+>For example, the umpire may determine the player has met the mission objectives.
 Success conditions are determined by the instructor and input by the scenario designer.

 ## Marketing